ChrisVine/chez-simple-sockets/README.md

 `(accept-ipv4-connection sock connection)`

 This procedure will accept incoming connections on a listening IPv4 socket.
+It will block until a connection is made.

-'sock' is the file descriptor of the socket on which to accept connections, as returned by listen-on-ipv4-socket.  'connection' is a bytevector of size 4 to be passed to the procedure as an out parameter, in which the binary address of the connecting client will be placed in network byte order, or #f.  &accept-exception will be raised if connection attempts fail for any other reason than that EAGAIN or EWOULDBLOCK was encountered on a non-blocking socket, to which applying accept-exception? will return #t.
+'sock' is the file descriptor of the socket on which to accept connections, as returned by listen-on-ipv4-socket.  'connection' is a bytevector of size 4 to be passed to the procedure as an out parameter, in which the binary address of the connecting client will be placed in network byte order, or #f.  &accept-exception will be raised if connection attempts fail, to which applying accept-exception? will return #t.

+If 'sock' is not a blocking descriptor, it will be made blocking by this procedure.

-On success, this procedure returns the file descriptor for the connection socket or 'eagain if EAGAIN or EWOULDBLOCK was encountered on a non-blocking socket.
+On success, this procedure returns the file descriptor for the connection socket.
+That file descriptor will be blocking.

 ***
 `(accept-ipv6-connection sock connection)`

 This procedure will accept incoming connections on a listening IPv6 socket.
+It will block until a connection is made.

-'sock' is the file descriptor of the socket on which to accept connections, as returned by listen-on-ipv6-socket.  'connection' is a bytevector of size 16 to be passed to the procedure as an out parameter, in which the binary address of the connecting client will be placed in network byte order, or #f.  &accept-exception will be raised if connection attempts fail for any other reason than that EAGAIN or EWOULDBLOCK was encountered on a non-blocking socket, to which applying accept-exception? will return #t.
+'sock' is the file descriptor of the socket on which to accept connections, as returned by listen-on-ipv6-socket.  'connection' is a bytevector of size 16 to be passed to the procedure as an out parameter, in which the binary address of the connecting client will be placed in network byte order, or #f.  &accept-exception will be raised if connection attempts fail, to which applying accept-exception? will return #t.

+If 'sock' is not a blocking descriptor, it will be made blocking by this procedure.

-On success, this procedure returns the file descriptor for the connection socket or 'eagain if EAGAIN or EWOULDBLOCK was encountered on a non-blocking socket.
+On success, this procedure returns the file descriptor for the connection socket.
+That file descriptor will be blocking.

 ***
 `(ipv4-address->string addr)`